NYCPlanning/data-engineering-code-interview/README.md

   - We want to see how you manage a multi-part project and how you break down the tasks.
   - Feel free to open up issues for yourself / make pull requests and etc so that your code progress is captured and documented.
   - we highly **discourage** lumpped commits.

+## Introduction

+We love the NYC 311 service and the open data products that come with it.
+In this challenge, you will use **[311 Service Requests from 2010 to Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9)** on NYC Open Data, write an ETL pipeline and produce some data insight.

 ### Task 1: Download data